Dictum de omni et nullo: Dictum de nullo

 (5) dogs do not have gills.

 Premise (1) states that "dog" is a subkind of the kind "mammal".

 Premise (4) is a (universal negative) claim about the kind "mammal".

 Statement (5) concludes that what is denied of the kind "mammal" is denied of the subkind "dog".

 Discussion

-In Aristotelean syllogistic, these two principles correspond respectively to the two argument forms, Barbara and Celarent.
+In Aristotelian syllogistic, these two principles correspond respectively to the two argument forms, Barbara and Celarent.

 These principles correspond roughly to a valid argument form known as universal hypothetical syllogism in first-order predicate logic.
-Nevertheless, Aristotelean syllogistic does not employ the formal machinery of first-order quantification.
+Nevertheless, Aristotelian syllogistic does not employ the formal machinery of first-order quantification.
 This by itself accounts for why it is incorrect to identify Dictum de omni as universal instantiation.
 The latter mistake is more easily explained by the fact that universal instantiation is a single-premise form of deduction that is not even a syllogism.